-I note with interest that Microsoft have been forced to notify all of their Windows users across Europe that there are other web browsers they can use as an alternative to the ubiquitous Internet Explorer.
-They will do this by popping up a window to offer users the choice of a bunch of different browsers to install.
+I note with interest that Microsoft has been forced to notify all of its Windows users across Europe that there are other web browsers they can use as an alternative to the ubiquitous Internet Explorer.
+It will do this by popping up a window to offer users the choice of a bunch of different browsers to install.

 So, if you operate a website or blog, what might this mean to you?
 Well, at the moment around 70%-80% of your website traffic is probably from IE users, but have you tried looking at your website in any of the other browsers?
 I come across so many sites that don’t work as they should in these ‘alternative’ browsers, so if your site is one of these you could be impacting 20%-30% of your website visitors – and this is likely to increase as more users are encouraged to try out different browsers.